-If you're having fertility treatments and you experience symptoms of ovarian hyperstimulation syndrome, tell your doctor.
-Even if you have a mild case of OHSS, your doctor will want to observe you for sudden weight gain or worsening symptoms.
+If you're having fertility treatments and you experience symptoms of ovarian hyperstimulation syndrome, tell your health care provider.
+Even if you have a mild case of OHSS, your provider will want to observe you for sudden weight gain or worsening symptoms.

-Contact your doctor right away if you develop breathing problems or pain in your legs during your fertility treatment.
+Contact your provider right away if you develop breathing problems or pain in your legs during your fertility treatment.
 This may indicate an urgent situation that needs prompt medical attention.